wpcodefactory/marketplace-for-woocommerce/readme.txt

 1. Upload the entire 'marketplace-for-woocommerce' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Start by visiting plugin settings at WooCommerce > Settings > Wish List.
+3. Start by visiting plugin settings at WooCommerce > Settings > Marketplace.

 == Screenshots ==